iotmar/Sattrack/README.md

 - [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) by me-no-dev

 # Installation instructions
-- Install the arduino-core for the ESP8266 (recommended version: stable version 2.1.0).
+- Install the arduino-core for the ESP8266.
 - Install the external libraries.
 - Enable AsyncTCP in the arduinoWebSockets library.
 This mode can be activated in the file 'WebSockets.h' (see WEBSOCKETS_NETWORK_TYPE define).
 - Change CPU frequency to 160 MHz and use minimum 192k SPIFFS.